open-life-science/open-seeds-self-organised/README.md

 ## The Team

-This repository is being developed by the OLS team, specifically as part of the OLS-9 Delivery Team's work.
+This resource is being developed by the OLS team, specifically as part of the OLS-9 Delivery Team's work.

 Please contact Seun Olufemi and Malvika Sharan for any question by emailing [team@we-are-ols.org](mailto:team@we-are-ols.org).